Soumajit-Roy/Portfolio/README.md

 - Integration of Fontawesome icons and custom fonts.

+- Dark Mode , Light Mode available on Switch.
+Can Save Your preferences.

 ## Technologies Used

 - **Vite**: Fast development build tool optimized for React.